devahsancreative/iveri/README.md

 ## Usage
 ### Example of full 3DSecured Transaction

-#### Create a new configuration instance containing your MyGate account details
+#### Create a new configuration instance containing your Iveri account details
 ```
 use StephenLake\Iveri\Objects\Configuration;